Why is “pick one goal setting framework” the wrong question?

 What if I have already adopted SMART (or OKR, or WOOP) and it is working for me?

 Keep it.
 The Synthesis Method does not ask you to throw anything away.
-It asks you to look at the framework you are running and ask which axes it leaves to chance.
+It asks you to look at the framework you are running and name which axes it leaves to chance.
 If your single framework already covers all six axes for your situation, then it is already a synthesis in disguise.
 If it covers four and leaves two, the article tells you where to borrow for the other two.

 Are SMART, OKR, and WOOP scientifically validated?

-WOOP’s if-then plan structure rests on implementation-intentions research, which Gollwitzer and Sheeran’s [14] meta-analysis of 94 studies found produces a medium-to-large effect (d = 0.65) on goal attainment over goal intentions alone.
+WOOP’s if-then plan rests on implementation-intentions research, which Gollwitzer and Sheeran’s [14] meta-analysis of 94 studies found produces a medium-to-large effect (d = 0.65) on goal attainment over goal intentions alone.
 Separately, Epton and colleagues [12] found in a meta-analysis of 141 studies that setting goals produced a small-to-medium pooled effect (d = 0.34) on behavior change versus no-goal or do-your-best controls.

 Is the synthesis original to Goals and Progress?